 You may have heard companies advertising that they can settle your debt for less than you owe.
 Is this process legitimate?

 Specialty settlement companies determine a reasonable monthly amount that you can afford to pay, which is based on the total amount owed.
 You make your affordable payment every month into a special purpose account, and as these funds accumulate, the settlement company reaches out to creditors to negotiate a final actual settlement amount.
 Typically these companies have excellent relationships with creditors and are negotiating on behalf of thousands of people every day.

 So, how do you find a legitimate and trustworthy debt settlement company to work with?
 Look for a company that offers a free, no-obligation consultation to evaluate your options.
-Then Google their name and the word “reviews” to see what people are saying.
+You should also read the reviews to see what people are saying.
 Read CuraDebt’s reviews here.

 Above all, read the fine print.
 Don’t just sign with a company because they look like salvation.
 You want to make sure you know what you’re getting into first.